Queen of Pentacles

 As noted above, there is a strong relationship between the Empress card and the Queen of Pentacles, and this follows through in this deck.
 The Empress is the Goddess Demeter, and the Queen of Pentacles is her daughter Persephone.

-Persephone is abducted by Hades as a young woman, causing Demeter to mourn her loss.
+Persephone is abducted by Hades as a young woman.
+Demeter to mourned this loss.
 Because Demeter is a primary earth Goddess, all plants die or shed their greenery.
 This creates the first winter.

 Eventually a deal is struck.
-Persephone returns from the ground once every year, causing life to come back out of the earth and creating spring and summer.
+Persephone returns from the ground once every year, causing life to come back out of the earth, and creating spring and summer.
 She must also return to Hades for some of the time each year, causing the colder seasons as the world energy goes back into the ground with her.
-This sets into motion the seasons.
+This sets the seasons into motion.

-Thus Persephone has two aspects associated with her and they map to the upright and reversed Queen of Pentacles.
-One related to the green shoots and fertility of spring, and the other relates to the lack of warmth and resources that gives us winter.
+Thus, Persephone has two aspects associated with her, and they map to the upright and reversed Queen of Pentacles.
+One related to the green shoots and fertility of spring, and the other relates to the lack of warmth and resources that creates winter.

 Description and Symbology

-The card shows the beginning of spring, and the Goddess of the spring, Persephone.
-Her hands are outstretched implying the same stance seen in the High Priestess (and Persephone's good friend), Hecate.
+The card shows the beginning of spring, and its goddess, Persephone.
+Her hands are outstretched, implying the same stance seen in the High Priestess (and Persephone's good friend), Hecate.
 Rather than holding torches, Persephone’s hands point to the lush greenery she has brought up from the ground, and the balance between hard work and enjoying the world it creates.

-There is a pile of pentacles on the tree below Persephone, representing the riches that come from the ground.
-There is also a large pentacle in front of Persephone’s stomach, which could represent several things including the fruits of fertility or a new family member.
+A pile of pentacles rests on the tree below her, representing riches drawn from the earth.
+A large pentacle hovers in front of Persephone’s stomach, representing the fruits of fertility or the arrival of a new family member.

 row icon image